Shuyib/pubmed-KE-NLP/README.md

 We discovered:
 A lot of studies are centered around Malaria, HIV and diarrheal disease.
 These are the main causes of mortality in Kenya referencing the [CDC Kenya website](https://www.cdc.gov/globalhealth/countries/kenya/pdf/Kenya_Factsheet.pdf) at least from 2018.
 It was fascinating that whoever replicates this study can confirm this.

+In order to run the project using the same requirement use these commands:

+Build docker image
+`docker build -t pubmed-KE-NLP .`

+Run the Docker image
+`docker run -it -p 8888:8888 pubmed-ke-nlp:latest`